yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-payment-android.md

 The endpoint response provides the `sdk_action_required` parameter that defines if additional actions are necessary.

-The code block below presents an example of observing the response.
+The following code block shows an example of observing the response:

 ```kotlin
 apiClientPayment.generateToken(data, context).observe(context) { response ->